isomerpages/sndgo-snt/index.md

           description: Register here
           url: /newsletter/
   - infobar:
-      description: Register for our interactive webinars, workshops and talks today.
+      description: Ready to pick up new digital skills?
+Register for our interactive webinars, workshops and talks today.
 There is something for everyone!
-      title: Ready to pick up new digital skills?
+      title: "#SmartNationTogether"
   - infopic:
       title: For Working Adults
       description: Want to level up on tech skills for your work?
 From data analytics